-- Two broad classes of memory management systems - Those that transfer processes to and from disk during execution. - Called swapping or paging - Those that don't - Simple - Might find this scheme in an embedded device, phone, smartcard, or PDA.
+- Two broad classes of memory management systems - Those that transfer processes to and from disk during execution. - via swapping or paging - Those that don't - Simple - Might find this scheme in an embedded device, dumb phone, or smartcard.

 Basic Memory Management Monoprogramming without Swapping or Paging